DEATH, JUDGMENT, HEAVEN & HELL

-Although Jesus Christ spoke about the certainties of Death, Judgment, Heaven and Hell more than just about anyone else (before or since His time on Earth), more than a few Church leaders have noted that the latter of the 4 Last Things remains largely absent from modern day homilies, Religious Education classes and church bulletins.
-This is spiritually distressing, for we cannot teach "half of the message," yet expect our flock or those desiring to join our Faith to feel spiritually nourished with The Truth, as a pivotal piece of the spiritual discourse is missing.
+Jesus Christ spoke about the certainties of Death, Judgment, Heaven and Hell more than just about anyone else (before or since His time on Earth).
+Present day, many Church leaders have expressed a need for the latter of the 4 Last Things to be exhorted more often in homilies, Religious Education classes and church bulletins, for we cannot teach half of the message, yet expect our flock or those desiring to join our Faith to feel spiritually nourished with The Truth if a pivotal piece of the spiritual discourse is missing.

 A few Scriptural references regarding our Day of Judgment- whether we spend eternity with Christ or in Hell- includes The Parable of the Weeds Among the Wheat, The Judgment of the Nations, The Parable of the Rich Man and Lazarus, The Parable of the Net, The Parable of the Ten Virgins, The Parable of the Unforgiving Servant.

 Disregarding the real presence of Hell, in part or completely, discounts the entire purpose of Christ's Resurrection and, therefore, our Hope.
 For, if there is no Hell, that translates into there being no Enemy.
 And if there is no Enemy, we may come to believe that we can do all things on our strength, rather than rely on Power from the Most High.
 Minimizing the existence and capabilities of the King of Liars, who prowls around like a roaring lion looking for someone to devour, is exactly what Satan wants us to do, for it permits the seeds of doubt to be cunningly planted in our soul.
 We begin to ask - as the serpent did with Eve- "Did God really say that?"